miltorg/KingStation/pkg/apple/iOS/README.md

 ./libretro-build-ios.sh
 ```

 This will clone down their repos, build them into the `libretro-super/dist/ios` directory.
-Once this is complete, you need to copy them into the appropriate directory for RetroArch iOS.
+Once this is complete, you need to copy them into the appropriate directory for KingStation iOS.
 The path is:

-`RetroArch/apple/iOS/modules`
+`KingStation/apple/iOS/modules`

-### Build RetroArch iOS app
+### Build KingStation iOS app

 Now just run: